yetanotherco/yet-another-bridge/README.md

 ### Ethereum
 After deploying the `YABTransfer` contract, you can perform upgrades using the `make ethereum-upgrade` command.

-Please note that executing this command will rebuild `YABTransfer.sol`, deploy the new contract to the network, and utilize Foundry to upgrade the proxy contract by changing its implementation to the newly deployed contract.

-To execute this action, you must be the **owner** of the contract, and you also need to have set the `YAB_TRANSFER_PROXY_ADDRESS` variable in the `.env` file with the proxy's address.

 1. Update the `contracts/solidity/.env` file.

    ```